 - the board has sought legal and accounting advice, if required, to support the expenditure.

-If the Ministry of Education gives approval, we will send a confirmation letter.
+If the Ministry gives approval, we'll send a confirmation letter.
 You must include those capital works assets on the board’s balance sheet.

 Last reviewed: Has this been useful?
 Give us your feedback